KlausJackson/Student-Management-System/README.md

 ## The End
 This is only a basic and user-friendly GUI application that interact with the database file stored locally in your computer. <br>

-I would've done a MySQL version but I didn't want to. <br>
+I would've done a MySQL version but I didn't want to.
 Please file an issue if there's any problem with the code. <br>

 The process of making this application is inspired by: Ardit Sulce. <br>